 Wheeled Duffle Travel Bag & Supplies — Pilot Program for Use Following a Disaster Situation

-We invite block coordinators, or equivalent, to apply for our pilot program to establish Neighborhood Gathering Places for a post disaster situation.
-We want to strengthen neighborhood preparedness, block-by-block, following a major disaster when evacuation might not be possible or desirable.
+PROGRAM APPLICATION PERIOD CLOSED FOR 2024.
+Thank you for those who applied.
+We are working on refining our pilot elements, including forms, quick start guide and more.
+The materials listed here are being updated now.
+Stay tuned for more details in 2025.
 This program started with a $4K community grant from the City of Menlo Park.
 According to Amazon, the Wheeled Duffle Bag‘s dimensions are listed at 37 inches long with the width: x18.11 x 7.87 inches.

 Wheeled Travel Duffle Bag & Supplies — Program Overview